Aymen-Dev-tech/visatic-public/README.md

 - 🔐 Persistent Login & Session
   Automatically logs in and preserves session state across restarts.

-- 🧩 Captcha Solving
+- 🧩 Captcha Solving (if provided)
   Integrates with NoCaptchaAI API to solve captchas automatically.

 - 📅 Full Booking Automation
   Automates the entire appointment booking process — from visa selection to selfie verification.

+- 🕑 Timed Form Submission
+  Control the time when the bot clicks on the submit.

 - 🏁 Parallel Booking
-  Unlimited concurrent booking operations simultaneously.
+  Unlimited chrome windows operations simultaneously - depends on CPU threads.

 - ⚠️ Robust Error Handling
   Gracefully handles both server-side and client-side errors.